Cigeľka

 Cigeľka is a village and municipality in Bardejov District in the Prešov Region of north-east Slovakia with Ruthenian and Roma inhabitants.
 It lies in the valley of Oľchovec below the Busov hill (1 002 meters above sea level) near the Slovakia-Poland border.
 There is a Greek Catholic church of Saints Cosmas and Damian in the year 1816, which served its first liturgy Presov later Bishop Paul Peter Gojdič.

 History

 In historical records, the village was first mentioned in 1414.
 In the following centuries the estate belonged to Makovica manor.
 In the 19th century the village was affected by emigration to North America for economic reasons, in 1947 the proportion of the population at the instigation of the Soviet authorities moved to Ukraine (in particular the village Chomut, the current name Zelenyj Haj – Зелений Гай), from the 20th to the sixties the dawn of the 21st century centuries, the majority returned to Slovakia.

 The village has a memorial to the victims of World War II from Cigeľka – especially the seven young boys who were sent to fight the war ended without proper training, and a few Jewish families whose members died in concentration camps.
 Memorial was unveiled in October 1989.
 Its author is a painter Mikuláš Lovacký.

-Geography

-The municipality lies at an altitude of 526 metres and covers an area of 15 984 km².

-It has a population of about 464 people.